A-list artistes feel neglected when we’re pushing new artistes – Afia Papabi

-Afia Papabi, an entertainment critic and presenter, has observed that Ghanaian A-list artistes feel neglected when the media is focusing on pushing upcoming artistes.
+Afia Papabi, an entertainment critic and presenter, has observed that Ghanaian A-list artists feel neglected when the media is focusing on pushing upcoming ones.

 In an interview on Showbiz Xtra which airs on Happy FM, she said this in relation to Sarkodie’s confirmation during an international interview that the Ghanaian media does not appreciate its own.